Sri Lankan dhal curry is a simple, delicious, everyday comfort food. It goes well with rice and any flatbreads.

 Why Dhal Curry?

-Intriguing and unique ingredient in Sri Lankan dhal curry is coconut milk, which makes it unique from Indian dals.
+Intriguing and unique ingredient in this curry is coconut milk, which makes it unique from Indian dals.
 Grated coconut or coconut paste is common in some South Indian dals but addition of coconut milk is a rarity.
 Addition of cream or milk is common in some North Indian dals and those taste amazing.
 One such dal is Lucknowi dal, which I tried for Dazzling Dal series back in May but could not post the recipe.
-Since dairy milk tastes good in dal, it was time to taste coconut milk, hence dhal curry.
+Since dairy milk tastes good in dal, it was time to taste coconut milk, hence this curry.

 Besides, dhal curry is quick and easy recipe that comes together in under 30 minutes, which is a must have recipe for crazy weekday meals.